 Likewise, back taxes that you owe are typically difficult to discharge in bankruptcy.
 While there are some rare, very limited circumstances in which you may be able to discharge old income tax debts, you must meet many different requirements in order to do so.
 Therefore, you should not count on being able to discharge your tax debts in Chapter 7 bankruptcy proceedings.

 You may have difficulty discharging secured debts in Chapter 7 bankruptcy proceedings, which are debts that are secured by property that you own, such as a house or car.
 While bankruptcy can eliminate the debt, it cannot eliminate the lien.
 This means that while you can discharge your mortgage debt in your bankruptcy proceedings, the mortgage holder still will have a lien on your house.
 Bankruptcy cannot prevent your mortgage holder from executing its lien on your house, i.e. taking your house from you.
 Thus, some people choose not to discharge secured debts, if they want to keep the secured property.

 Finally, don’t forget that you must list all your debts that you want to discharge in your bankruptcy petition.
 If you don’t do so, you risk not being able to discharge those debts, and you will have to pay those debts back in full, despite your bankruptcy.
-This is why you should always be completely honest with your bankruptcy attorney about all of your debts, no matter what.
+This is why you should always be completely honest with your local chapter 7 bankruptcy attorney to discuss your specific legal situation.